-Figure 8.
-The V error between the reconstruction methods and the true state of the linearly evolving solar wind, as a function of Carrington longitude and time. (a) Corotation backwards in time. (b) Corotation smoothed backwards and forwards in time. (c) Dynamic time warping.
+Figure 9.
+The V error between the reconstruction methods and the true state of the non-linearly evolving solar wind, as a function of Carrington longitude and time.
+Panel (a): corotation backwards in time.
+Panel (b): corotation smoothed backwards and forwards in time.
+Panel (c): DTW.

-shows a single rise in V at day 92.5, whereas time smoothing produces both a jump to the left (at day 90) and a step to the right (at day 96).
-This results from different V values obtained from averaging the backwards and forwards in time corotations to give intermediatespeed wind, matching neither observation.
-This results in the twostep V time series profile for the high-speed streams.
-In a later paper, the effect of this on the reconstructed solar wind at the outer planets will be quantified.
+The systematic timing errors are also generally removed by time smoothing the corotation reconstruction (blue lines).
+However, the time profile of the high-speed stream has been altered.
+For the non-linearly evolving solar wind shown in Fig. 10(b), the true state (black line) shows a single rise in V at day 92.5, whereas time smoothing produces both a jump to the left (at day 90) and a step to the right (at day 96).
+This results from different V values obtained from averaging the backwards and forwards in time corotations to give intermediate-speed wind, matching neither observation.
+This results in the two-step V time series profile for the high-speed streams.
+In a later paper, the effect of this on the reconstructed solar wind on the outer planets will be quantified.

-The timing, magnitude and wave-form of the DTW reconstructed fast streams (red dashed lines) is in better agreement with the true state than the corotation methods.
-For the nonlinearly evolving solar wind (Figure 10b), it can be seen that the dV at the leading edge of the fast stream is actually a small magnitude error, rather than the timing errors present for the corotation methods.
+The timing, magnitude, and waveform of the DTW reconstructed fast streams (red dashed lines) are in better agreement with the true state than the corotation methods.
+For the non-linearly evolving solar wind (Fig. 10b), it can be seen that the dV at the leading edge